 Greece has ratified the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions, the United Nations Convention against Corruption (UNCAC), the Council of Europe Civil and Criminal Law Conventions on Corruption and the Additional Protocol.
 Access the Lexadin World Law Guide for a collection of legislation in Greece.

 The constitution of Greece protects freedoms of speech and of the press, and citizens have free access to information.
 The economic crisis, coupled with political and societal tensions, have led to an erosion of press freedoms and to several attacks on journalists and media outlets (FotP 2015).
 Increased censorship has been observed by media outlets, while critical reporting often face sanctions.
-State-owned media tends to be government-oriented, and many media owners, enjoying close ties with members of government, avoid critical reporting.
+State-owned media tends to be government-oriented, and many media owners, enjoying close ties with members of the government, avoid critical reporting.
 Social media has become a platform for many journalists and citizens to express their viewpoints, and the internet is generally unrestricted.
-Greece’s press environment is described as 'partly free' (FotP 2015).
+Greece’s press environment is described as ‘partly free’ (FotP 2015).

 Freedom of association is protected by the constitution (HRR 2014).
-The civil society is still in the development phase, so it lacks proper organisation and exerts with little influence (NISAG, Feb.
+The civil society is still in the development phase, so it lacks proper organization and exerts with little influence (NISAG, Feb.
 2012).
-Greek society has managed to establish some mechanisms for combating corruption, including the 'I Paid A Bribe' website (Edosafakelaki), where the public can report cases of bribery (BBC News, Jan.
+Greek society has managed to establish some mechanisms for combating corruption, including the ‘I Paid A Bribe’ website (Edosafakelaki), where the public can report cases of bribery (BBC News, Jan.
 2013).

 - World Economic Forum: Global Competitiveness Report 2015-2016.